warren/perdicis-notes/content/Movies I've seen.md

 ## The list
 _A randomly-ordered list, honestly, biased towards things I've seen recently and liked. (!) means I especially liked it.
 The bottom of this page has the stuff I reeeally, recommend though._

+- (!)
+The Grand Budapest Hotel
+    - My favorite Wes Anderson film.
+Incredibly aesthetically compelling, and has a cute, enjoyably unpredictable storyline.
 - [[The Boy and the Heron]]
 - (!)
 Dune 1
     - Liked the set design.
 See it in the original dimensions if possible with a good speaker system, not the cropped streaming version.